mrcin-maw/GeminiShooter/docs/THE_STORY.md

 Author: MrCin/MaW

-(No AI was used to write this document)
+(No AI was used to write this story)